 "We are extremely excited about adding Coach Clark to our staff with the experience and the unbelievable story of success that continues to follow him," Martin said at the time of Clark's hiring.
 "He is someone who understands the land of recruiting as well as anyone in the country.
 His experience with preparing teams that have been ranked in the top 10 in the country and to play in the ACC and the Metro Conference is something that will serve our players and coaches in tremendous ways."

 Clark has over 30 years of collegiate coaching experience, including 15 years combined as head coach at both Tulane University and the University of Miami (Fla.).
 As a head coach, Clark owned a 304-270 (.529) record, including seven 20-win seasons and nine postseason appearances.

-South Carolina won four of its final six games during Clark's first season staff, including two SEC Tournament victories, the first wins for the Gamecocks at the event since the 2008 campaign.
-The Gamecocks battled through a challenging non-conference schedule, posting wins vs. Saint Mary's at the Hawaiian Airlines Diamond Head Classic and home wins versus Alabama, Vanderbilt and No. 17 Kentucky during league play.
+South Carolina won four of its final six games during Clark's first season staff (2013-14), including two SEC Tournament victories, the first wins for the Gamecocks at the event since the 2008 campaign.
+The Gamecocks battled through a challenging non-conference schedule, posting wins versus Saint Mary's at the Hawaiian Airlines Diamond Head Classic and home wins versus Alabama, Vanderbilt and No. 17 Kentucky during league play.

 In 11 seasons at Tulane, Clark compiled a 185-145 (.561) record, had six 20-win seasons, seven postseason appearances (3 NCAA, 4 NIT) and won the Metro Conference championship in 1992.
 The 1992 National Coach of the Year, he was a two-time Metro Conference Coach of the Year (1991, 1992).